prasoonmayank/quarticai-proj/README.md

 vartype
 var_condition
-Eg. for integer var less than 240.00 vartype is Integer and varcondition is "var<=240.00"
+Eg. for integer var less than 240.00 vartype is Integer and varcondition is "value<=240.00"

-For string var not equal to LOW vartype is String and varcondition is "var!='LOW'"
+For string var not equal to LOW vartype is String and varcondition is "value!='LOW'"

-For datetime var not in future vartype is datetime and varconditino is "var<=datetime.datetime.now()"
+For datetime var not in future vartype is datetime and varconditino is "value<=datetime.datetime.now()"

 The given code automatically computes the values as required.